andrew/ultimate-awesome/README.md

 - [Awesome-Low-Precision-Training](https://github.com/Hao840/Awesome-Low-Precision-Training) - A collection of research papers on low-precision training methods.
 - [awesome-language-learning](https://github.com/jqhoogland/awesome-language-learning) - Awesome resources for learning languages.
 - [awesome-tlaplus](https://github.com/kaelzhang81/awesome-tlaplus) - A curated list of TLA+ resources.
+- [awesome-dsa](https://github.com/otabek-kholmirzaev/awesome-dsa) - A 𝗿𝗼𝗮𝗱𝗺𝗮𝗽 for data structures and algorithms with comprehensive tutorials & practice resources.
 - [awesome-gui-agents](https://github.com/supernalintelligence/awesome-gui-agents) - Awesome list of GUI agents (browser and computer use).
 - [awesome-ti-docs](https://github.com/TI-Toolkit/awesome-ti-docs) - A collection of awesome graphing calculator programming resources, documentation, and tools from all over the web, all in one place.
 Contributions welcome.
 - [awesome-sat-solvers](https://github.com/urbanophile/awesome-sat-solvers) - A curated collection of resources for the Boolean Satisfiability Problem (SAT).
+- [awesome-gemm](https://github.com/yuninxia/awesome-gemm) - 📚 A curated list of awesome matrix-matrix multiplication (A * B = C) frameworks, libraries and software.
 - [awesome-suno](https://github.com/zizwar/awesome-suno) - A curated list of awesome open-source AI projects related to the Suno Ai project.
 - [awesome-devs-on-tiktok](https://github.com/awesometechtok/awesome-devs-on-tiktok) - A community-built list of developers making content on TikTok!.
 - [awesome-gc](https://github.com/cch123/awesome-gc) - A curated list of awesome garbage collection resources.
 - [awesome-generative-books](https://github.com/cdr6934/awesome-generative-books) - A repository of generative art book resources .
 - [awesome-ai-safety](https://github.com/hari-sikchi/awesome-ai-safety) - A curated list of awesome AI safety papers, projects and communities.
-- [awesome-javascript](https://github.com/iwanjunaid/awesome-javascript) - A Curated List of Awesome JavaScript Frameworks, Libraries, Tools and Resources.
 - [awesome-projects](https://github.com/jslee02/awesome-projects) - :sunglasses: A curated list of awesome projects.
 - [awesome-data-journalism](https://github.com/jwyg/awesome-data-journalism) - List of publicly available, free/open source and open access resources for learning and doing data journalism. .
 - [awesome-email-marketing](https://github.com/LLazyEmail/awesome-email-marketing) - ✉️ An awesome list of resources for email marketing.